Sexual Bullying and Abuse

 Wednesday 6th May – Friday 8th May 2015

-Much sexual abuse involves the betrayal of trust, as is the case when teachers have sexual relationships with older pupils, or wilfully abuse younger ones, as well as when media personalities use their charisma and celebrity to seduce young people into participating in sex, often with the promise of some personal gain.
-It is also true when elders and people with learning disabilities are abused by those who are charged with their care and support.
+Sexual abuse usually involves the betrayal of trust, as is the case when children are abused by family members, clergymen or teachers or when media personalities use their charisma and celebrity to seduce young people into participating in sex.
+It is also true when elders and people with learning disabilities are abused by those who are charged with their care.

 – How should sexual bullying and abuse be defined and how might they be identified in practice?